Say the (code) word: Aaron Rodgers keeps burning teams on free plays

 Joe Flacco, with four, is the only other quarterback since 2008 with more than three free-play touchdown passes.

-"Having played with him, that's one of the things that excels at … catching you at every moment that you're not thinking about it," said Falcons defensive coordinator Marquand Manuel, a former NFL safety who played for the Packers in 2006.
+"Having played with him, that's one of the things that excels at: catching you at every moment that you're not thinking about it," said Falcons defensive coordinator Marquand Manuel, a former NFL safety who played for the Packers in 2006.
 "Sometimes guys get lax, like when you see guys jump off side, he hits you with the hard count, silent count, things of that nature."

 Manuel no doubt will make special mention of it to his players before Sunday's game in Atlanta.
 But then again, does anyone think opposing defensive coaches fail to mention it?